July 11, 2023

 • The second season ends with an interview Joshua Fuchs, current principal at Red Wing High School In Red Wing, MN.
 Fuchs discussed his experience in three different school districts, the need for restorative practices in schools, and the need for more diverse leadership in school administration.
 This episode also includes discussions on improving school outcomes, what teachers need to help continue their education, and the impact the tiered licensure system has on recruiting and retaining high-quality teachers.

 We can’t wait to show you who we speak to next.
-Be sure you’re subscribed to AmplifiED and stay tuned!
+Be sure you’re subscribed to amplifiED and stay tuned!

 July 2023 Research Rundown